What is a Jaffa in Cricket: A Guide from Cricket Europe

 It was at Lord’s in 1999 that Chris Read, playing in only his second Test, was the victim of another genuine jaffa.
 It might well have done for many a batsman of greater accomplishment than Read, which was perhaps unfortunate for the bowler, Chris Cairns of New Zealand, for it was perfectly delivered and had exactly the effect that he was seeking.

 Cairns, a genuine all-rounder, could bowl at a very acceptable pace when at his fittest and he was enjoying the conditions in England, where the ball was responding when he tried to move it either in the air or off the pitch.
-In this instance, he did not try to do either, but bowled a huge, looping slower ball coming out the back of his hand.
+In this instance, he did not try to do either, but bowled a huge, looping slower ball coming out the back of his hand, breaking from the leg side.
+Cairns, a genuine all-rounder, could bowl at a very acceptable pace and occasionally bowled off spinners to surprise the batsman.

 Known as “whispering death” for his ability to glide over the turf in his run up before delivering a ball with deadly intent, Holding has to his credit one of the most memorable overs bowled in Test cricket.
 Everyone remembers it with awe, none more so than England batsman Geoff Boycott who had the misfortune to be on the receiving end.

 It was in 1981 at the Kensington Oval in Bridgetown, Barbados, that Holding summoned up such pace and perfect accuracy that even as good and experienced batsman as Boycott had no answer to it.
 Holding responded to the atmosphere to bowl five balls of such fearsome intent that the batsman did well to survive.
-The sixth was the sweetest of jaffas, uprooting Boycott’s off stump.
+The sixth was the sweetest of jaffas, uprooting Boycott’s off stump on a sticky wicket.
 Furthermore, Holding repeated the trick when Ian Botham threatened to claw back the initiative later in England’s innings.
 Clive Lloyd called up him up again and he mustered equal fury to have Botham caught behind.
+Matches lasting as long as five days often see such dramatic moments.
+In Test cricket, each team has a maximum of two innings, making each delivery crucial in the context of the match.

 There was another occasion when an unnamed bowler was playing in an early-season televised match in the John Player League.
 The umpire called play and, as the cameras closed in on the bowler running in to bowl the first ball of the new season, he released not the ball but an orange.
 It was of a full length, enticing the batsman to drive, which he did with the expected messy and explosive result.
 It might have been the start of the expression “bowling a jaffa”.
 Or could it simply have been a case of the bowler taking the pith?